Dozens Missing In Deadly Landslide At Ethiopian Garbage Dump

 Other people at the site of the collapse included scavengers who were looking for items to sell.

-About 150 people were at the landfill when the landslide happened — most of the victims were women and children.
+About 150 people were at the landfill when the landslide happened, resident Assefa Teklemahimanot told The Associated Press; most of the victims were women and children.

 "The resumption of garbage dumping at the site in recent months likely caused the landslide, Assefa said.
 The dumping had stopped in recent years, but it resumed after farmers in a nearby restive region where a new garbage landfill complex was being built blocked dumping in their area.